RednibCoding/NonoGL/README.md

 ### GUI

-- **`bool nnButton(const char *format, int x, int y, int width, int height, ...)`** Button that returns true when the button has been clicked.
+- **`bool nnButton(const char *format, int x, int y, int width, int height, ...)`** Button that returns `true` when the it has been clicked.

 ## License